-Engine control modules and circuit breakers or fuses for the power steering, engine charging systems and other engine related systems are located in the electrical systems compartment behind the aft bench seat.
+The engine control modules and some control modules for the CZone digital switching system are located in the electrical systems compartment behind the aft bench seat.
 Access to the compartment is provided by a large removable hatch located behind the seat.

 To access the electrical systems compartment, open the bench seat approximately half way to expose the hatch.
-Release the hatch latches and remove it.
-Adjust the angle of the seat as required to provide optimum access to the compartment.
+Support the seat or have someone hold it in the partially open position.
+Release the hatch latches and remove the hatch.
+Adjust the angle of the seat as required to provide optimum access to compartment.

-If better access to the compartment or component replacement is necessary, the stern seat base will need to be removed.
+If better access to the compartment or component replacement in necessary, the stern seat base will need to be removed.